xdelox/fiware-cygnus/test/acceptance/README.md

     * mysql_retries_table_search: number of retries for data verification.
     * mysql_delay_to_retry: time to delay in each retry.

+- postgresql:
+    * postgresql_version: postgresql version installed.
+    * postgresql_verify_version: determine whether the version is verified or not (True or False).
+    * postgresql_host: IP address or host of postgresql Server.
+    * postgresql_port: port where postgresql is listening.
+    * postgresql_user: user valid in the postgresql server.
+    * postgresql_pass: password to user above.
+    * postgresql_channel_capacity: capacity of the channel
+    * postgresql_channel_transaction_capacity: amount of bytes that can be sent per transaction
+    * postgresql_retries_table_search: number of retries for data verification.
+    * postgresql_delay_to_retry: time to delay in each retry.

 -  hadoop:
     * hadoop_version: hadoop version installed.
     * hadoop_verify_version: determine whether the version is verified or not (True or False).